 It was a four-story brownstone in Harlem on the northwest corner of Fifth Avenue and 128th Street.
-Even at the time (1930s and 1940s) the typical rumors and legends abounded about the reclusive inhabitants, a pair of brothers by the name of Collyer.
+Even at the time (1930s and 1940s) the typical rumors and legends abounded about the reclusive inhabitants, two brothers by the name of Collyer.
 It was said they were the richest men in New York City.
 There were stories of seeing the "ghostly man" out picking through garbage in the dead of night.
 The building and its owners would finally divulge most of their secrets in 1947.
 By then, it had become a tomb.

 A promising beginning

 The brothers were part of a long-standing New York family that could trace itself to ancestors that had come over on the Speedwell, the one-time sister ship of the Mayflower (the Speedwell did not make it to America for several years after the initial Mayflower voyage).
 Their father, Dr. Herman L. Collyer was a well off and prominent Manhattan gynecologist.
 Susie, their mother, was a well-educated opera singer.
 The first son, Homer, was born in 1881 and Langley followed four years later.
 Both men were college educated (Columbia) and had earned degrees.1 Langley once taught Sunday school and played piano at Carnegie Hall.
 The two had much going for them.